-The temporal fluctuations in the magnetic field of the earth affect the total magnetic field readings recorded during the airborne survey.
+The temporal fluctuations in the earth magnetic field affect the total magnetic field readings recorded during the airborne survey.
 This is commonly referred to as the magnetic diurnal variation.
 These fluctuations can be effectively removed from the airborne magnetic data set by using a stationary reference magnetometer that records the magnetic field of the earth simultaneously with the airborne sensor.

-The base magnetometer was located at the Bardufoss Airport.
-The average total field value for this point was 53909 nT.
+The base magnetometer was located at the field camp at Sletmo (UTM 450750 - 7771500) inside the measured area.
+The average total field value for this point was 51491 nT.
 The base station computer clock was synchronized with the DAS clock on a daily basis.
 The recorded data are merged with the airborne data and the diurnal correction is applied according to equation (1).